-The first time you start RawTherapee 3.0, you'll see quite some empty space on your screen.
+RawTherapee 4.0 - main screen First run The first time you start RawTherapee 4.0, you'll see quite some empty space on your screen.
 This is because you first have to tell RawTherapee where your raw photos are stored.
-Use the file browser on the left part of the screen to navigate to your photo directory containing these raws and doubleclick on it.
+Use the file browser on the left part of the screen to navigate to your photo directory containing these raws and double-click on it.
 Now RawTherapee will generate thumbnails of your photos in the central window.
 The first time you do this, this can take some time, especially when your directory contains hundreds of shots.
 The second time that you navigate to this directory, the thumbs will show up much faster, as they are stored in a local cache on your hard disk.
 Use the zoom icons on top of the file browser to make the thumbnails smaller or bigger.

-Processing your first raw

-Now let's get to work!
+Generally RawTherapee will first try to scan the internal thumbnail images, and will only render its own thumbnail when you edit the image.
+Processing your first raw Now let's get to work!
 Put your mouse on a thumbnail and right-click on it.
 You'll see quite some options, forget about those for the moment and choose Open.
 By default a new tab appears showing your photo.
 In fact every time you open a raw, it will be displayed in a new tab.

-Single tab mode

-But because not everybody likes this behavior, RawTherapee can also be used in single tab mode, where the thumbnails are shown in a film strip on top of the screen and where every raw opens in the same tab.
+Single tab mode But because not everybody likes this behavior, RawTherapee can also be used in single tab mode, where the thumbnails are shown in a film strip on top of the screen and where every raw opens in the same tab.
 To activate this mode, click on the Preferences icon left under on the main window and choose 'Single tab mode' under 'Workflow'.
 Use this Preferences window as well to select from 29 languages for the user interface or to choose another theme, with smaller or bigger fonts for example.